 The good news is that this opens up lots of opportunity for one of our favorite types of fishing – Ice fishing!
-While leaning to ice fish is an aquired taste that not every fishing enthusiast will dive into, we feel that there’s loads of fishing opportunity out there for the taking.
+While learning to ice fish is an acquired taste that not every fishing enthusiast will dive into, we feel that there’s loads of fishing opportunities including catfish, pike, and sunfish out there for the taking.

 As with any type of fall/spring/summer conditions, you want to make sure you have the most appropriate type of gear for your expedition and ice fishing is no different.
-Today we talk about our favorite Augers in 2017.
+Let’s talk about our favorite Augers in 2020.

 Outside of a communication device to use in the event of an emergency, there is no piece of equipment more critical for the ice fisherman than an ice auger.